-Dr. Magnus Jonsson is a senior lecturer at Linköping University in Sweden.
-Since 2014, he leads a research group focusing on organic photonics and nanooptics, based at the Laboratory of Organic Electronics.
-He received his docent (habilitation) in organic electronics in 2016, was appointed Wallenberg Academy Fellow in 2019 and Swedish Research Council Consolidator grantee in 2020.
+Magnus Jonsson is a professor of applied physics at Linköping University in Sweden.
+He leads a research group focusing on organic photonics and nanooptics, based at the Laboratory of Organic Electronics (LOE).
+He received his docent (habilitation) in organic electronics in 2016, was appointed Wallenberg Academy Fellow in 2019 (with prolongation) and Swedish Research Council Consolidator grantee in 2020.
 His main research interests are to develop and study novel nanooptical concepts for application in sensors, displays, energy systems and smart materials.
-Currently, the group focuses particularly on exploring unique possibilities of organic materials for nanooptics, such as electroactive conducting polymers and cellulose.
-During 2011-2014, Dr. Jonsson was a postdoctoral Wenner-Gren Fellow in Prof. Cees Dekker’s lab at the Bionanoscience department of TU Delft, where he developed the concept of plasmonic nanopores for single-molecule biosensing together with his colleagues.
+The group focuses particularly on exploring unique possibilities of organic materials for nanooptics, and recently introduced conducting polymers as a new type of materials for dynamic plasmonics, including electrically tuneable conducting polymer nanoantennas.
+During 2011-2014, Magnus was a postdoctoral Wenner-Gren Fellow in Prof. Cees Dekker’s lab at the Bionanoscience department of TU Delft, where he developed the concept of plasmonic nanopores for single-molecule biosensing together with his colleagues.
 Before that, he did his PhD studies at Lund University and Chalmers University of Technology in the group of Prof. Fredrik Höök (the group moved about half way into his PhD).
-Dr. Jonsson’s PhD studies focused on nanoplasmonic biosensing, including development of flow-through plasmonic nanopore sensors, sensors compatible with artificial cell membranes, plasmonic sensors with electrical read-out and plasmonic sensing of structural changes in addition to binding events.
+Jonsson’s PhD studies focused on nanoplasmonic biosensing, including development of flow-through plasmonic nanopore sensors, sensors compatible with artificial cell membranes, plasmonic sensors with electrical read-out and plasmonic sensing of structural changes in addition to binding events.
 He has an undergraduate degree in physics from Lund University.
 More information can also be found here.

 Teaching, supervision and leadership